 If you do a lot of browsing and research on your Android or iOS mobile device, you probably want to create a lot of clips from the pages that you look at.
 While Evernote is capable of doing this for you, it requires you to switch back to the app every time you wish to clip something.
 Instead, you may want to use an Android and iOS app called EverClip.
 This app lets you quickly and easily clip whatever you’d like, and send it straight to Evernote.

 EverClip can also send everything that’s in your system clipboard to Evernote, so that you won’t lose anything that may have been important to you at some time or another.
 If EverClip saves more than you really want to keep, you can always delete notes — it’s just a good way of making sure that you won’t miss out on anything.
 With EverClip, you’ll have more time to complete your research.
-There are both free and paid versions of EverClip available for Android, but iOS users can only use the paid version.
+There are both free and paid versions of EverClip available for Android [No longer available], but iOS [No longer available] users can only use the paid version.